 This course will explore the ethical conduct required of board members who serve local communities through an interactive session using case studies and small group discussions.
 The class will review the MASB booklet, A Code of Ethical Relationships (provided), and discuss the implications the code has for board members and superintendents.

-Reporting and Monitoring Organizational Performance - CBA 229 (3 units)
+CBA 229: Reporting and Monitoring Organizational Performance (3 credits) *

 What kinds and types of Superintendent/staff reports are most valuable for boards to receive in order to fulfill the board's monitoring role?
 Has your board determined and communicated what it needs?
 During this course you will have the opportunity to learn how to evaluate the quality of staff reports, how to use them to measure and evaluate organizational performance and how to improve and increase accountability and communication with staff.

-Communicating Effectively in Difficult Times - CBA 232 (3 units)
+CBA 232: Communicating Effectively in Difficult Times (3 credits)

 Learn practical, research-based ways to communicate effectively with parents, community groups, the media and others in times of stress or controversy.
 This course will help you address the real questions, often unspoken, on the minds of people in your school community so that the message received by the listener was the one you intended to send.
 You will have a chance to develop and test your responses to the difficult questions you face in your own district.

-Using Persuasive Skills to Reach Consensus - CBA 234 (3 units)
+CBA 234: Using Persuasive Skills to Reach Consensus (3 credits)

 Consensus building uses collaboration to problem solve and make decisions.
 In this course you will have the opportunity to learn about how you as a board member can improve the decision making process of your board.
 As a board member you have the responsibility to be a leader for your constituents when decisions are made.
 This course will help participants reach consensus and make decisions that will be supported by all board members and the stakeholders in your district.
 The process of building consensus before voting can bring far greater success than just voting.
 Learn the persuasive skills necessary to influence voting in a positive way.